 New clients are often unfamiliar with the estate planning process, and Ashley enjoys removing the shroud of mystery from the client’s experience.
 She prides herself on making her documents easy to understand (although admittedly, not always enjoyable to read – the statutorily required language can be a bit dry).
 Many of Ashley’s clients come to her with concerns about family dynamics, issues related to wealth preservation and wealth succession planning, or might be confused about the estate planning process altogether.
 These situations are where Ashley shines.
 Whether the client is of modest net worth or has considerable wealth, she revels in successfully solving problems and providing her clients with peace of mind.

-The passion for education extends beyond her clients: Ashley has presented at continuing legal education programs before the Maricopa County Bar Association and the State Bar of Arizona.
-Ashley has also volunteered her time to the State Bar of Arizona’s “Arizona Attorneys Respond” series, where she discussed estate planning in the time of COVID-19 and as a guest speaker for the Graduate Tax Program at Boston University School of Law.
-In addition to speaking, Ashley also writes about tax and estate planning: she has been featured twice as a guest author by Forbes.com (“Love & Marriage: What’s Tax Got to Do with It?” and “Taxing Super Bowl MVP Tom Brady”).
+Ashley’s passion for education extends beyond her clients: she has presented multiple continuing legal education programs before the Maricopa County Bar Association and the State Bar of Arizona.
+Ashley has also volunteered her time to the State Bar of Arizona’s “Arizona Attorneys Respond” series, where she discussed estate planning in the time of COVID-19, and as a guest speaker for the Graduate Tax Program at Boston University School of Law.
+In addition to speaking, Ashley also writes about tax and estate planning.
+She has co-authored an article for the NAEPC Journal of Estate & Tax Planning (“CCA 202152018: Lessons for a Multi-Disciplinary, Collaborative Approach to Planning”).
+In addition, she has been featured twice as a guest author by Forbes.com (“Love & Marriage: What’s Tax Got to Do with It?” and “Taxing Super Bowl MVP Tom Brady”).

 Ashley works with her husband, Darren Case, also a tax and estate planning attorney at Tiffany & Bosco.
 They have three children and three dogs.
 In her free time, Ashley is a passionate adventure seeker.
-Besides taking on wild activities such as bungee jumping, skydiving, and dogsledding, she loves to hike big mountains.
-She is an aspiring state “high pointer,” meaning she is attempting to hike the tallest mountain in each state in the US; to date, she has summited the most towering peaks in Arizona, Colorado, Nevada, and New Mexico.
+Besides taking on wild activities such as bungee jumping, ice climbing, skydiving, and dogsledding, she loves to hike big mountains.
+She is an aspiring state “high pointer,” meaning she is attempting to hike the tallest mountain in each state in the United States; to date, she has summited the most towering peaks in Arizona, Colorado, Nevada, and New Mexico.
 She has also hiked a total of six of the Colorado “fourteeners.”
+Over the years, her clients have taught her the importance of living life to its fullest.
 Most weekends, you can catch her (slowly) hiking up Camelback Mountain or Piestewa Peak with a smile on her face.
 Ashley is currently training to hike Mt.
-Kilimanjaro in Tanzania, Africa in June 2022 to raise funds for the Arizona Burn Center at Valleywise Hospital in Phoenix.
+Kilimanjaro in Tanzania, Africa, in June 2022 to raise funds for the Arizona Burn Center at Valleywise Hospital in Phoenix.